mikeizbicki/cmc-csci143/hw_twitter/README.md

    and one that ends in `.country` for the country dictionary.

    **HINT:**
-   Most tweets contain a 'place' key, which contains a dictionary with the `country_code` key.
+   Most tweets contain a `place` key, which contains a dictionary with the `country_code` key.
    This is how you should lookup the country that a tweet was sent from.
    Some tweets, however, do not have a `country_code` key.